themagicdev3351/themagicdev3351/README.md

 #### Hi there 👋

-#### I'm Bhautik Patel base on Indea.
-And I'm a Front-end web developer with reactJS/nextJs Specilists having more than 4 years of expertise
+#### I'm Bhautik Patel based in India.
+And I'm a Front-end web developer with reactJS/nextJs Specialists having more than 4 years of expertise.

 <!-- ### Here is my portfolio website: <a href="https://lucasboscariole.com/" target="_blank"><b>Lucas Boscariole Silva.</b></a> -->